Longtime Verizon Landline Customers Angered Over Outages

 CHELSEA: PS33

-CURT STROUD
+COURT STROUD

 Who did you pick in the governor’s race?